Trondheim toll scheme: Criticism

-The initial development of the project came at the same time as the munnicipal council of Trondheim Municipality decided to close the Trondheim Tramway in 1988, with arguments that diesel buses are cheaper to operate.
+The initial development of the project came at the same time as the municipal council of Trondheim Municipality decided to close the Trondheim Tramway in 1988, with arguments that diesel buses are cheaper to operate.
 Trondheim has a notoriously low public transport ridership, at 11% of the total transport trips using public transport, compared to almost 50% in Oslo.
 Part of this is credited the low frequency and high time costs of using public transport in Trondheim, partially due to high investments in road infrastructure compared to public transport infrastructure.

-After the toll ring was closed in 2005 some politicians, environmental advocates and others have suggested reintroducing the toll ring.
-While some are wanting to use the funds to complete the Trondheim Package, others are wanting to use it to reduce traffic congestion and use the funds for public transport subsidies.
+After the toll ring was closed in 2005, some politicians, environmental advocates and others suggested reintroducing the toll ring.
+Some wanted to use the funds to complete the Trondheim Package, and others wanted to use it to reduce traffic congestion and use the funds for public transport subsidies.